Bohermeen: St Ultan's Church

 The building underwent periodic renovations.
-A new roof was added in 1897 while the wooden altar was replaced by a new set of marble altar, altar rails and reredos (all shown in the photograph above).
-A set of new stained glass windows were installed, notably a window of the crucifixion over the reredos and main altar.
+A new roof was added in 1897 while the wooden altar was replaced by a new set of marble altar, altar rails and reredos.
+A set of new stained glass windows were installed, including a window of the crucifixion over the reredos and main altar.

-The church was clumsily re-ordered in the aftermath of Vatican II.
-In the mid-1980s a complete rebuild of the church was undertaken.
+The church was re-ordered in the aftermath of Vatican II.
+In the mid-1980s, a complete rebuild of the church was undertaken.
 It was squared instead of remaining cruciform, with its high stained glass windows relocated.
 The reredos and altar rails were removed, while the tabernacle was re-located.
-The re-ordering remains somewhat controversial.

 Organisation of the parish

 Bohermeen parish itself consists of three sub-parishes; Bohermeen itself, Boyerstown and Cortown, each with their own church, St. Ultan's (formerly called St. Cuthbert's), St. Cuthbert's and Christ the King respectively.
 It covers an area once served by a large number of mediaeval parishes, including Moyaher, Killenagolach (later called Grange) and Markiestown (also called Durhamstown - which over the centuries was spelt variously as 'Dormstown', 'Durmstown' and 'Dorreanstown').
 None of these have surviving churches, as all were destroyed during the Reformation and the Penal period.
 Some old graveyards do survive, notably at Moyaher, which contains rare surviving examples of pre-Irish Great Famine gravestones and their unique carvings.
 The remains of cemetery at Markiestown, (a large mound in the centre of a very large field) having survived the reformation and the famine, was controversially bulldozed in the 1970s to create land for tillage.